Umi9973/A-name/Shiyun/Consent UX clarity and accessibility/README.md

 - **Opt-Out Support**

 The final score is the average of the five.
+## Visualization
+After you get the `scored_responses.jsonl`,directly put it into any Ai model and let it to give you the csv file to compare the scores.

 ---

-For questions or improvements, feel free to edit this README or the pipeline scripts.
+For questions or improvements, DONOT edit this README or the pipeline scripts.
+Ask me directly for more information.